 Making A Complaint

 You have the right to make a complaint about anything regarding the processing, storage, retention of your data.
-We would hope to resolve any complaint internally and if you would like to lodge a complaint with us in the first instance please contact our data protection manager, Steven Martz, at firstname.lastname@example.org
+We would hope to resolve any complaint internally and if you would like to lodge a complaint with us in the first instance please contact our Data Protection Manager at firstname.lastname@example.org

-Kennox Asset Management is authorised and regulated by the FCA.
-Company Number: SC302037.
+Kennox Asset Management is authorised and regulated by the Financial Conduct Authority (FRN: 475658).